qmk/qmk_firmware/keyboards/tweetydabird/lotus58/readme.md

 * Hardware Design: [GitHub](https://github.com/TweetyDaBird/Lotus58)

-#### This keyboard firmware contains three different versions, all for the same PCB/hardware, but depending on your choice of bootloader.
+#### This keyboard firmware contains three different versions, all for the same PCB/hardware, but depending on your choice of controller/bootloader.

-* Caterina - The default Pro Micro bootloader.
+* promicro - This uses the default Caterina bootloader.
-* Atmel-DFU - The default bootloader for Elite C.
+* elite_c - This uses the Atmel-DFU bootloader.
-* nanoBoot - A tiny 512 byte bootloader giving far more usable memory for features.
+* nanoBoot - A tiny 512 byte bootloader giving far more usable memory for features (can be used on both Elite C and Pro Micro).

 Make example for this keyboard (after setting up your build environment):

-    make tweetydabird/lotus58/caterina:default
+    make tweetydabird/lotus58/promicro:default

 Flashing example for this keyboard:

-    make tweetydabird/lotus58/caterina:default:flash
+    make tweetydabird/lotus58/elite_c:default:flash

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).